Ghanaian Dry Bofrot Recipe

 • Bowls: Prepare the dough and ingredients in bowls.

-• Skimmer spoon: Toss the puff puffs in the oil using a slotted turner.
+• Skimmer spoon: Toss them in the oil using a slotted turner.

 • Tray: Allow the dough balls to rise on a tray.